brianritchie1312/vicat/README.md

 The setup method for the unit tests is designed to clean out the ICAT instance specified in the OS environment variable `serverUrl`, so this should **not** be pointed to an ICAT instance that contains anything of value.
 (That said, the test suite also assumes specific authentication credentials that are "unlikely" to be valid.)

+There is no tear-down method; the main reason for this is that it may be useful to inspect the contents of ICAT after a test run.

 ## Constructor